 Peaceful Dream World

 That night I didn’t sleep well.
-I kept awaking to the sound of the wind rapping against our tin door and broken glass window.
-At around four o’clock in the morning I got bundled up and walked outside in complete darkness to find the outhouse.
+I kept waking to the sound of the wind rapping against our tin door and broken glass window.
+At around four o’clock in the morning, I got bundled up and walked outside in complete darkness to find the outhouse.

 The farm animals generated the only noise on the island at that hour.
 The waves calmly curled onto the shore, and I felt as though I was floating along in a peaceful dream world.